-Students completing the psychology major program will be equipped to use the scientific method to explore healthy mental processes and behaviors, as well as the pathological ones.
+Students completing the psychology major program will be equipped to use the scientific method to explore healthy mental processes and behaviors, as well as pathological ones.
+Psychology coursework is done in a variety of subspecialties including social psychology, abnormal psychology, cognitive psychology, biological psychology, personality, psychology of gender and sexuality, and research methods.
+Psychology curriculum introduces students to many of these subspecialties in preparation for upper-division coursework at a four-year college or university.

 Students who study Psychology develop many transferable skills which make them desirable candidates for hire.
 A Psychology degree equips students with the ability to predict and understand the behavior of individuals and groups.

 Start your career as a professional and/or specialist in the areas below!